vygr/ChrysaLisp/STATUS.md

 member.
 So things may be a bit quiet for a while.
 But the project is not dead, just in slow mode until life gets back to normality.

+Update: My partner and love of my life died suddenly after a fight with Acute Leukemia, I will forever miss her.
+I will get back to the project, but can't give a date yet.
+Please bare with me till normal life can resume.
+Thanks.

 ------

 Rename `(elem)` to `(elem-get)`, will now be inline with new `(dim-get)` and